-The Bank was established under the laws of Turkey in 1924 at the initiative of Mustafa Kemal Atatürk as the first national bank of Turkey and began operating with two branches and 37 staff members.
+The Bank was established under the laws of the Republic of Turkey in 1924 at the initiative of Mustafa Kemal Atatürk as the first national bank of the Republic of Turkey and began operating with two branches and 37 staff members.
 Unlike many of its competitors, the Bank is neither a family-run enterprise nor a state bank.
-In May 1998, 12.3% of the Bank's total shares previously held by the Undersecretariat of Treasury were sold to national and international investors in a public offering.
+In May 1998, 12.3% of the Bank's total shares previously held by the Turkish Treasury were sold to national and international investors in a public offering.

 Since its establishment, the Bank has played an important role not only in the Turkish financial sector but also in certain industrial sectors in Turkey.
 The Bank has pioneered the development of a number of new areas of business through investments and equity participations in the industrial and financial services sectors.
 Since its establishment, the Bank has invested in the equity of almost 300 companies and, over time, has divested shares in most of these companies.
-As of March 31, 2016, the Bank's direct equity interests were in companies operating in finance, glass, telecommunications and other industrial and services sectors.
-As of such date, the total book value of the Bank's equity participations (including the shares of T. Şişe ve Cam Fabrikaları A.Ş., TSKB, Anadolu Hayat Emeklilik A.Ş. ("Anadolu Hayat"), İş Finansal Kiralama A.Ş. ("İş Leasing"), İş Gayrimenkul Yatırım Ortaklığı A.Ş. ("İş REIT") and İş Yatırım Menkul Değerler A.Ş. booked under financial assets held for trading account) was TL 10,362 million.
+As of March 31, 2015, the Bank's direct equity interests were in companies operating in finance, glass, telecommunications and other industrial and services sectors.
+As of March 31, 2015, the total book value of the Bank's equity participations was TL 9,321 million.

-As of March 31, 2016, the Bank: (a) was the largest bank in Turkey in terms of foreign currencydenominated loans, (b) was the largest private bank in Turkey in terms of shareholders' equity and (c) had the largest market shares of total assets, total loans, Turkish Lira-denominated loans, total deposits, Turkish Lira-denominated deposits and demand deposits among private sector banks (source: BRSA).
-The Bank had approximately 11.8 million retail customers, nearly 7,000 corporate customers and over 1.2 million commercial customers as of March 31, 2016.
-The Bank had the largest deposit base among private sector banks with TL 157,795 million in deposits as of such date (source: BRSA).
+As of March 31, 2015, the Bank: (a) was the largest bank in Turkey in terms of total loans, foreign currencydenominated loans and foreign currency-denominated deposits, (b) was the largest private bank in Turkey in terms of its shareholders' equity and (c) had the largest market shares of total assets, Turkish Liradenominated loans, total deposits, Turkish Lira-denominated deposits, demand deposits and volume of debit card transactions among private sector banks (sources: BRSA and Interbank Card Center).
+The Bank had approximately 14.1 million retail customers, nearly 7,000 corporate customers and almost 1.2 million commercial customers as of March 31, 2015.
+The Bank had the largest deposit base among private sector banks with TL 144,363 million in deposits as of March 31, 2015 (Source: BRSA).
 Unlike most of its competitors, in addition to the branches in large cities, the Bank also has branches in rural districts.
-In particular, in 78 out of the 81 cities of Turkey, the Bank has the largest number of branches among private sector banks according to the Turkish Banks Association.
-The Group's relationships with its customers have also typically been longstanding; for example, as of March 31, 2016, the Bank's customers have held deposit accounts with the Bank for an average of 7.7 years.
-The Bank provides a full range of banking services, including but not limited to the following five business lines:
+In particular, in 77 out of the 81 cities of Turkey, the Bank has the largest number of branches among private sector banks according to the Turkish Banks Association.
+The Group's relationships with its customers have also typically been long-standing; for example, as of March 31, 2015, the Bank's customers have held deposit accounts with the Bank for an average of 8.7 years.
+The Bank provides a full range of banking services, including but not limited to the following five sectors:

-- corporate banking activities: commercial loans, non-cash loans (including letters of guarantee, guarantees and acceptances), foreign trade operations, project finance, merger and acquisition finance, hedging and cash management solutions, - commercial banking activities: commercial deposit taking, business credit cards, commercial loans, small business loans, flexible business loans, overdraft commercial accounts, point of sales-based loans, commercial housing loans, commercial auto loans, tractor and agricultural equipment loans, small business export and investment loans, letters of credit, letters of guarantee, bank payment obligations, point-of-sales agreements, automatic payment instructions, tax collection, internet banking, foreign trade operations, sector-specific packages, cash management, payment system facilities and packages of tariffs for certain banking transactions, - retail banking activities: deposit accounts, credit cards, debit cards, prepaid cards, housing loans, general purpose loans, auto loans, overdraft accounts, merchant agreements, payroll accounts, automatic payment instructions, social security premium collection, tax collection, tuition fee collection, investment products, insurance products and HGS-OGS (Turkey's highway toll collection system),
+- corporate banking activities: commercial loans, non-cash loans (including letters of guarantee, guarantees and acceptances), foreign trade operations, project finance, merger and acquisition finance, hedging and cash management solutions, - commercial banking activities: commercial deposit taking, business credit cards, commercial loans, small business loans, flexible business loans, overdraft commercial accounts, point of sales-based loans, commercial housing loans, commercial auto loans, tractor and agricultural equipment loans, small business export and investment loans, letters of credit, letters of guarantee, point-of-sales agreements, automatic payment instructions, tax collection, internet banking, foreign trade operations, sector-specific packages, cash management and payment system facilities, - retail banking activities: deposit accounts, credit cards, debit cards, prepaid cards, housing loans, general purpose loans, auto loans, overdraft accounts, merchant agreements, payroll accounts, automatic payment instructions, social security premium collection, tax collection, tuition fee collection, investment products, insurance products and HGS-OGS (Turkey's highway toll collection system),